we3lab/eeco/docs/data_format.rst

 Scope 2 Emissions
 =================

-The emissions dataset includes hourly average CO2e emissions intensity values for each calendar month.
+The emissions dataset includes hourly average CO\ :sub:`2`\ e emissions intensity values for each calendar month.
-The hourly CO2e emissions are calculated by aggregating values for electric-generating units in the continental U.S. that are metered by balancing authorities and used to serve required demand.
+The hourly CO\ :sub:`2`\ e emissions are calculated by aggregating values for electric-generating units in the continental U.S. that are metered by balancing authorities and used to serve required demand.
 The data may represent Scope 2 emissions at the level of balancing authority, U.S. region, or state.